 Traditional Surrogacy

 Traditional surrogacy involves artificially inseminating the surrogate mother with the intended father’s sperm, making her both the biological and gestational mother.
+Traditional surrogacy is not recommended for anyone and is considered a criminal offense in most countries.

 Gestational Surrogacy